AbdulHadi404/Flutter-Ninja_ID/README.md

 # ninja_id

-This is the 1st app i built using Flutter, learning from the [NetNinjas](https://github.com/iamshaunjp)
+This is the 1st app i built using Flutter, learning from the [NetNinjas](https://github.com/iamshaunjp).
+The app has a counter which increases Chun-Li's level by 1 when you tap on it.

 ## Snapshot